 Corn and soybean prices are likely to be considerably lower in the next several years as compared to prices from 2010 through summer of 2013.
 Lower commodity prices then will lead to lower crop revenues.
 While crop revenues have come down abruptly, costs likely will decrease much more slowly, and likely not decrease as much as revenues have fallen.
 Moreover, management decisions may influence the extent to which costs decrease.
-This article documents cost changes that have occurred over time, thereby showing historical cost decreases as a guide for potential future cost decreases.
-Future articles will examine specific costs and potential ways of lowering those costs.
+This post documents cost changes that have occurred over time, thereby showing historical cost decreases as a guide for potential future cost decreases.
+Future posts will examine specific costs and potential ways of lowering those costs.

 Increases in Non-land Costs

 Non-land costs include all the financial costs associated with production, except those that relate to farmland.
 Non-land costs include fertilizer, seed, pesticides, drying, storage, crop insurance, as well as machinery and overhead costs.

 Figure 1 shows costs over time for central Illinois farms with high-productivity farmland.
 As can be seen in Figure 1, corn and soybean costs have increased dramatically since 2006.
 Non-land costs for corn increased from $302 per acre in 2006 to $581 per acre in 2012, an increase of 92%.
 Soybean costs increased from $190 per acre in 2006 to $353 per acre in 2012, an increase of 86%.